Upper Back Pain During Pregnancy – Causes & How to Relieve It

 - How Can Pregnant Women Prevent Upper Back Pain?

-- Tips to Relieve Back Pain
+- Tips to Relieve Upper Backache in Pregnancy

 - When to Contact a Doctor

-When Does Upper Back Pain Usually Occur In Pregnancy?
+When Does Upper Back Pain Usually Occur in Pregnancy?

-Upper back pain is not as common as lower back pain, but its effects can be just as unpleasant.
-The pain can occur at any time during the pregnancy but is more common in the third trimester.
 Upper back pain usually occurs because the weight distribution of the body changes when the pregnancy progresses, and the back has to cope with all the additional weight.
 It can also occur as a result of the ligaments and the muscles of the back loosening up as labour approaches, which reduces the inherent stability of the body.
 Either way, upper back pain during pregnancy is just as big a problem as lower back pain, so care must be taken to alleviate the pain for the comfort of the mother.

 Causes of Upper Back Pain During Pregnancy

-- A Shift in the Centre of Gravity: As your pregnancy progresses, you will find your body’s centre of gravity gradually shifting to the front.
+As your pregnancy progresses, you will find your body’s centre of gravity gradually shifting to the front.
 This can induce back pain as your back muscles are not used to holding so much weight.

-- Symphysopathy: Symphysopathy is a hereditary condition where the pubic articulation and the pelvic area of the mother are too soft and overly stretched.
+Symphysopathy is a hereditary condition where the pubic articulation and the pelvic area of the mother are too soft and overly stretched.
 This results in haemorrhages in the area, and affected people also have poor coordination of movements.

 Best Stretches for Upper Back Pain During Pregnancy